Derby City Council uses a Strengths Based Approach for all work with children and families.

 - What the likelihood is of the child's relationship with the carer continuing, and the value to the child of its doing so;

-- The likelihood of the carer being able to meet the needs of the young person until the age of 18 years;
+- The likelihood of the carer being able to meet the needs of the young person until age 18 years;

-- Whether the potential carer can provide the child with a secure environment in which the child can develop and have his/her holistic needs met.
+- Whether the potential carer can provide the child with a secure environment in which the child can develop and have their holistic needs met.

 In order to reduce delay in care planning for the child, information about possible alternative carers should be sought at the earliest possible opportunity in the context of the Single Assessment and/or the Gateway process of the Public Law Outline.